-3.3.6 RM-1 - SINGLE FAMILY MOBILE HOME RESIDENTIAL DISTRICT
+3.3.7 RM-1 - SINGLE FAMILY AND MOBILE HOME RESIDENTIAL DISTRICT

-The RM-1 Single-Family Mobile Home Residential District is intended to provide for platted single-family mobile home residential subdivisions, as regulated by the Clarksville-Montgomery County Subdivision Regulations.
-It is further intended to enable mobile home residents to establish themselves in a similar land use pattern as conventional housing subdivisions.
+The RM-1 Single-Family and Mobile Home Residential District is intended to provide for platted single-family or mobile home residential subdivisions, as regulated by the Clarksville-Montgomery County Subdivision Regulations.
+It is further intended to enable either conventional construction or mobile home residents to establish themselves into traditional subdivisions.
 This district is not intended to provide for mobile homes on individual, unplatted parcels of land.
-Recognizing the unique qualities and characteristics of mobile homes, caution should be exercised to prevent the mixing of conventional housing within the mobile home subdivisions.

-3.3.7 R-2D - TWO-FAMILY RESIDENTIAL DISTRICT
+3.3.8 R-2D - TWO-FAMILY RESIDENTIAL DISTRICT